bengohyp/sg5238/README.md

 ## Project Deliverables

-- [ ] 1 Report in .docx or .pdf format
+- [x] 1 Report in .docx or .pdf format
-- [ ] 1 softcopy of source code in GitHub
+- [ ] 1 softcopy of source code in zip file
-- [ ] 1 page PPT advertisement
+- [x] 1 page PPT advertisement
     \- Suggest using [___Canva___](https://www.canva.com/) to design the advertising poster
-- [ ] 1 demo video on YouTube demonstrating source code
+- [x] 1 demo video on YouTube demonstrating source code
 - [ ] 1 zip file containing all documents

 Submission deadline: __30 May 2019 23:59hrs__